Higher Apprenticeship in Project Management

 The Higher Apprenticeship in Project Management is a qualification at Level 4 designed to increase knowledge and competence in project management and meet business needs.

-It is different from existing project management qualifications, for example APMP and PRINCE2.
+It is different from existing project management qualifications, for example PMQ and PRINCE2.
 The Apprenticeship assesses knowledge and competence, is registered on the Qualifications and Credit Framework and is expected to take approximately two years to complete.

 The Higher Apprenticeship in Project Management consists of: